Guide to apps in Slack

 By default, any workspace member can install apps to Slack.
 When you’ve found an app that you’d like to use, click the Add to Slack button from the app page in the Slack App Directory.
 If you don’t have permission to install apps, you may be able to submit an app request instead.

 Once an app is installed to your workspace, you and other workspace members can start using it right away.
 Typically, the person who installs an app will connect their account as part of the installation process, but other members may need to connect their accounts before they can get started.
+Some apps will also need to be added to individual channels for the best functionality.
+You can do this by clicking on the channel name in the channel header then selecting the Integrations tab, or by mentioning the app in a message sent to the channel.

 Work with apps